skbkontur/graphite-clickhouse/README.md

 index-table = "graphite_index"
 # Use daily data from index table.
 This is useful for installations with big count of short-lived series but can be slower in other cases
 index-use-daily = true
+# Allow use reverse queries with minimal depth (-1 - disable, 0 - disable if no wildcard at first level, 1 - allow for example a.b.c*.d and a.b*.c.d queries, 2 - allow a.b*.c.d) to index table.
+This is useful when reverse queries has bad perfomance
+index-use-reverse = 1
 index-timeout = "1m"

 # `tagged` table from carbon-clickhouse.
 Required for seriesByTag